developersCradle/1h-course-series-with-nana/README.md

 - Docker **standardizes** process of running any service on any local dev environment.
     - **More** time for development than setting up configuration.
-    - With docker you can have same service running on local device whiteout any conflict.
+    - With **Docker**, you can have same service running on local device whiteout any conflict.

 <img src="dockerDevelopementProcess.JPG" alt="alt text" width="500"/>